-Britain is in the grip of a housing crisis – but we are not the first country to face a desperate shortage of housing.
-After the Second World War, the Soviet Union and its satellite states faced a crisis on a much larger scale.
+After the Second World War, the Soviet Union and its satellite states faced a housing crisis on a large scale.
 The urban destruction caused by the war, and the relocation of vast numbers of people to the cities due to rapid industrialisation, had led to overcrowding and housing conditions similar to those experienced in Victorian England.

-In the second half of the 1950s, the Communist party set about solving the problem by producing vast quantities of housing, mostly made of prefabricated parts that could be easily mass produced.
-The huge program of post-war housing construction is both one of the Soviet bloc’s greatest successes and most iconic failures.
+In the second half of the 1950s, the Communist party set about solving the problem by producing vast quantities of housing, mostly made of prefabricated parts that could be easily mass-produced.
+The huge programme of post-war housing construction is both one of the Soviet bloc’s greatest successes and most iconic failures.

 These new housing estates were called “microrayons” (literally micro-regions), and many had a population equivalent to entire cities in the West.
-Through these microrayons, governments in the Communist countries succeeded in providing nearly-free housing for all workers.
-Rents were set at 5 per cent of income (in the UK today we spend 52 per cent of our income on rent, and 72 per cent in London).
-Citizens were provided with brand new dwellings with central heating, hot water and electricity, which was unusual for the USSR at that time.
+Through these microrayons, governments in the Communist countries succeeded in providing nearly free housing for all workers.
+Rents were set at 5% of income (in the UK today we spend 26% of our income on rent).
+Citizens were provided with brand-new dwellings with central heating, hot water and electricity, which was unusual for the USSR at that time.

 Some microrayons sum up everything that was lifeless, grey and oppressive about life under Communism: identical flats, on identical floors, in identical blocks, arranged around identical quads that stretched as far as the eye could see, crushed any sense of individualism.
 These new housing districts lacked identity, history, pride and place; everything that makes a collection of housing units located near each other into a community.

 But for every microrayon that expressed some individuality, there were others that were the epitome of how Communism was indifferent to the individual.
-These were designed from the top down and looked magnificent from above – but on the ground they were impractical for living.
-Usachevka in Moscow was made from almost-identical three-to-five story square blocks.
+These were designed from the top down and looked magnificent from above – but on the ground, they were impractical for living.
+Usachevka in Moscow was made from almost-identical three-to-five-storey square blocks.
 Built under Joseph Stalin, it is the epitome of a totalitarian housing development.

-Lazdynai in Vilnius houses over thirty thousand people, but is entirely uniformly designed and consists of low cost concrete-panel blocks of flats, known as Khrushchyovkas as they were the building choice of Nikita Khrushchev’s regime.
+Lazdynai in Vilnius houses more than 30,000 people, but is entirely uniformly designed and consists of low-cost concrete-panel blocks of flats, known as Khrushchyovkas as they were the building choice of Nikita Khrushchev’s regime.

-Estates like Lazdynai, design in the International Style of modernist architecture, dominated the Warsaw Pact countries during the 1950s and 60s.
+Estates like Lazdynai, designed in the International Style of modernist architecture, dominated the Warsaw Pact countries during the 1950s and ’60s.
 Stalin largely suppressed modernist architecture, as he did not want workers’ housing to be oppressive, uniform dwellings.
-The International Style was uniquely suited to the mass production of prefabricated parts, and this was the best way for Khrushchev’s centrally-planned economy to produce enough housing to meet demand.
+The International Style was uniquely suited to the mass production of prefabricated parts, and this was the best way for Khrushchev’s centrally planned economy to produce enough housing to meet demand.

 The housing crisis that we face in the UK is very different to that of the post-war Soviet bloc.
 The Communist governments of Eastern Europe had an abundance of land to build on, which made housing developments on the scale of the microrayons possible.
 These countries were able to provide cheap housing for millions of people using centralised planning and mass production, but some microrayons were uniform to the point of being oppressive.
 Our capitalist system’s strength is in using different combinations of mass-produced goods to express our individualism, which does not lend itself to the construction of microrayons.